 Your Rheum was set up in October 2016 and is a group for people in the UK aged 11-24 years who have a diagnosed rheumatic condition.
 Your Rheum provides an easy way for young people to understand and get involved in rheumatology research that is relevant to them.
-Check out the new Your Rheum animation to understand what we do.
+Check out the Your Rheum animation to understand what we do.

 You must be:

 There are three ways you can be involved:

-The priority of the Group is for work funded through BANNAR or for researchers who are members of BANNAR.
-However, there may be capacity to work with researchers outside of BANNAR and so we encourage all researchers to get in touch with us to discuss their project further.
+The priority of the group is for work funded through BANNAR or for researchers who are members of BANNAR.
+However, there is capacity to work with researchers outside of BANNAR and so we encourage all researchers to get in touch with us to discuss their project further.